 Five years ago, I start thinking about understanding.
 Communicating to Google who we are and what we do.
 Then I added to that the idea of credibility.
-And that was because I started working with a client who is incredibly tightfisted and didn't want to invest in a review platform if it wasn't the perfect one.
-So I went through all of them, sat through all of their sales pitches, and one review platform stood out.
+I started working with an SEO-savvy review platform.
+I started working with a client who is incredibly tightfisted and didn't want to invest in a review platform if it wasn't the perfect one.
+So I went through all of them, sat through all of their sales pitches, and one stood out.

 I worked on this idea and did a White Paper with them about SEO.
 They released it at Brighton SEO two years ago.
-It coined the phrase Answer Engine Optimization, saying:
+It was all about anti-Search Engine Optimization and saying:

 "What does Google want to do?
-It wants to provide its users with the answers to their problem or question."
+It wants to bring you the answers."

 Once it has understood you, it probably has understood your competition as well.
 So how does it choose between the two?
 It chooses the most credible.

-We're not looking at Google to provide a choice of links to possible answers anymore.
-We're looking to directly provide that answer, which is very powerful as a concept.
+We're not looking at Google to provide links anymore.
+We're looking to provide that answer, which is very powerful as a concept.

 We're not looking at Top 10 or Top 3, we're looking at Top 1.